ihsaninh/crossword-react-native/README.md

 ## Features
 * User can login/register to start the game
 * User can view completed and incompleted game in dashboard
-* users get one clue when they start the game.
+* User get one clue when they start the game.

 ## Requirements
 * [`npm`](https://www.npmjs.com/get-npm)